Operator delocalization in disordered spin chains via exact MPO marginals: Operator spreading in an interacting disordered spin chain

 A notable feature of Fig.~\ref{logi:fig} is the non-monotonic dependence of the time-integrated mass on the disorder strength $W$, which exhibits a pronounced peak at intermediate disorder.
 This phenomenon is probably related to an integrable point at $W=0$ where the system is not space localized but is Bethe-Ansatz integrable~\cite{Franchini_2017}.
+Such non-monotonic dependence on the disorder strength is already visible in Fig.~\ref{logi:fig}(a), where the time-integrated mass at $W \approx 0.5$ exceeds that at $W=0$ for all system sizes.
+This anticipates the peak structure highlighted more clearly in Figs.~4(b) and 4(c).
+We can interpret the physics behind this nonmonotonicity in the following way.
+At $W=0$ the system is integrable, thus leading to coherent dynamics in operator space and allowing for partial reconstruction of simpler operator structures, effectively suppressing the buildup of operator complexity.
+Introducing weak disorder breaks integrability, reduces such coherent backscattering processes, and enhances the efficiency of operator scrambling, thus leading to an increase in $\overline{m}$.

+To confirm this picture, we have verified that the non-monotonic behavior of $\overline{m}$ is indeed tied to the integrable point at $W=0$.
+In particular, we add a weak integrability-breaking perturbation in the form of a transverse external field on the XXZ model

+with $\hat{H}$ given by Eq.~\eqref{hmbl:eqn}.
+Fixing $\Delta=1/2$, and comparing the cases without and with transverse field $(h_x =1)$, we see that, when integrability at $W=0$ is broken, the non-monotonic peak in $\overline{m}$ is significantly reduced (see Fig.~\ref{fig:integrability_breaking}, right panel), confirming that the enhancement at small disorder is tied to the proximity to the integrable point.

+The absence of a non-monotonic behavior in $\overline{h}(L,W)$ versus $W$ can be understood from the fact that it probes only the spatial extent of the operator, i.e., the position of its propagation front (see Fig.~\ref{fig:integrability_breaking}, left panel).
+This quantity is largely insensitive to the detailed distribution of operator weight and remains controlled by the slow dephasing dynamics characteristic of the MBL regime.
+In contrast, the operator mass $\overline{m}(t)$ is sensitive to the internal structure of the operator and measures how densely the accessible region is populated by non-identity components.
+As a result, it is strongly affected by the presence or absence of coherent backscattering processes, leading to the observed non-monotonic dependence on disorder.